siddharthtiwari-03/UnSQL/Readme.md

 #### Sum wrapper

 **Sum wrapper** (keyword `sum`) is used to calculate 'sum' of a set (group) of records.
-This is and aggregate method hence it will be applied not to single but group of records.
+This is an aggregate method hence it will be applied not to single but group of records.
 It can be used / nested only inside `select` and `having` parameters, and not with `where` clause as a `value`.
 Below is the interface for this wrapper method along with the default values for each of its properties:

 ```javascript
 {